zefrenchwan/scrutateur/README.md

 5. go get github.com/google/uuid
 6. go get github.com/redis/go-redis/v9

+## Features

-## Endpoints
+### Endpoints

 * **/status** just a string if up
 * **/login** expects a form with login and password, validates auth and returns the authorization set with the correct bearer.
-Example is `curl -i -X POST -H 'Content-Type: application/json' -d '{"login":"popo","password":"caca"}' localhost:3000/login`
+Example is `curl -i -X POST -H 'Content-Type: application/json' -d '{"login":"root","password":"secret"}' localhost:3000/login`
+* **/user/whoami/** displays user name if auth is valid and role allows it

+### Security

+This project is not intented to run on production as is.
+Code deals with basic security (just enough not to be ridiculous) and focuses more on features.
+Weak points are secrets protection and default user mechanism.
+**Adapt my code for your context, contact your administrator or security expert before pushing any of this code to production**

+Security features so far:
+* Role based mechanism
+* user auth based on JWT, password is stored as a sha256 hash, no salt

-## Client
+### Client

 There is a golang client to perform client calls

+## Architecture

+1. endpoints are either unprotected (login and status) or protected (with an auth check mechanism and access to pages are based on roles)
+2. Storage for auth is based on a relational database.
+3. Sessions are based on a cache, a session-id header is expected once user is connected